Every City in the USA

 City · CA · #8 nationally

-San Diego, California had 1,406,106 residents as of July 1, 2025 (U.S. Census Bureau Vintage 2025), ranking #8 nationally and #2 in California. cost of living runs 12% above the U.S. average (BEA RPP 2024); a family of four needs roughly $176,144/yr to break even (2025 modeled).
+San Diego, California population is 1,406,106 as of July 1, 2025 (U.S. Census Bureau Vintage 2025 estimate), ranking #8 nationally and #2 in California.
+Cost of living runs 12% above the U.S. average (BEA RPP 2024); a family of four needs roughly $176,144/yr to break even (2025 modeled).
 This profile draws on 13 federal datasets covering population, housing, income, employment, climate, and risk.

 State outline of California with San Diego's approximate location marked.